Minimum Working Age by State — Complete Guide for 2025

 Which states have a minimum working age under 14?

-Even though most states impose a minimum legal working age of 14, there are still some exceptions.
-For example, Georgia child labor laws have set the minimum age at 12.
+Although most states impose a minimum legal working age of 14, some exceptions exist.
+For example, Georgia child labor laws have set the minimum working age at 12.
 However, these rules apply only to employers not covered by the FLSA.

 Under Georgia state labor laws, several types of jobs are approved for minors younger than 14, including: